 Implementation of funders’ rights retention policies has prompted some academic institutions to take even stronger steps towards supporting their researchers to retain rights by adopting Institutional Rights Retention Policies (IRRPs).

-Along with many other UK universities, we are establishing an institutional rights retention policy (IRRP).
+Along with many other UK universities, we have established an institutional rights retention policy (IRRP).
 This is because Cranfield aspires to share its research with the world in a timely fashion so it can be reused and built upon to solve real-world problems.
-In addition, Cranfield is a member of the Midlands Innovation Group which is producing a joint statement in support of rights retention.
+In addition, Cranfield is a member of the Midlands Innovation Group which has produced a joint statement in support of rights retention.

-This policy will help us meet funder and REF requirements: the forthcoming REF OA regulations are highly likely to match the UKRI OA policy.
+This policy helps us meet funder and REF requirements: the forthcoming REF OA regulations are highly likely to match the UKRI OA policy.
 It will provide a greater freedom to publish irrespective of whether we have a publisher deal to help cover article processing charges.

 Can I make alternative licensing arrangements?